Heritage Singers

-The Heritage Singers are an American gospel group founded by the late Max Mace and his wife Lucy, with their two children Valerie Ann and Gregory James.
+The Heritage Singers are an American gospel group founded by the late Max Mace and his wife Lucy, with their two children Valerie and Gregory.
 Based near Placerville, California, the group has traveled to over 65 countries, performed over 7,000 concerts, produced 200 episodes for television programs, and recorded over 200 albums.

 History

 After four years of performing with the Rose City Singers, a patriotic/folk singing group sponsored by Portland-based United Medical Laboratories, the Maces decided to resign from their hospital duties and form a Christian group in 1971.
 Founding member Jerry Leiske named the group Heritage Singers, based on Bible scripture equating saints with God's "heritage ... objects of His special care."

-Jerry and Rita Leiske left a short time thereafter and returned to their home in Alberta, Canada to form their own singing group.
+Jerry and Rita Leiske left a short time thereafter and returned to their home in Alberta, Canada, to form their own singing group.

-The first year, they released two albums (Hymns We Remember and Come Along with the Heritage Singers), and performed their first public concert on June 4, 1971.
-Original accompanists included Bob Silverman on piano and Gerald Allen on bass guitar.
-After a few months, Jeff Wood would replace Allen and Pete McLeod would join on guitar.
-Even later on, the Heritage Singers collaborated with Ronn Huff, who arranged many of their early albums with full orchestration.
+The first year, the Heritage Singers released two albums (Hymns We Remember and Come Along with the Heritage Singers), and performed their first public concert in Yakima, Washington on June 4, 1971.
+Original accompanists included Bob Silverman on piano and Gerald Allen on bass guitar, and Pete McLeod on guitar; Jeff Wood would later replace Allen.
+Later on, the Heritage Singers collaborated with Ronn Huff, who arranged many of their early albums with full orchestration.
 One of Max's nephews, Terry Mace, ran the sound system for the group for one year in 1972 until Max's son Greg took over at the age of 13 in 1973; he has been the group's sound tech since.

 Heritage Singers bought a touring bus (a former Greyhound PD-4501 Scenicruiser they named "Old Blue") from a lot in San Francisco, which remained in their service for 10 years.